 Apache projects strive to always be respectful of other organization's trademarks.
 If you see any questionable uses of trademarks on any .apache.org website - either of third party marks or of Apache marks - please contact the relevant project's PMC through their private@projectname*.apache.org mailing list.

-If you are a third party with a serious concern about potential misuse of your trademarks, and the relevant PMC is not responding to your official requests in a timely manner, please contact the official trademarks@ mailing list where our VP, Brand Management will reply.
+If you are a third party with a serious concern about potential misuse of your trademarks, and the relevant PMC is not responding to your official requests in a timely manner, please contact our Brand Management Committee privately.